2022 Buffalo shooting: Legal proceedings

+Criminal charges

-Gendron was arraigned in the Buffalo City Court, which is a New York State Court.
-Represented by a public defender, he entered a not guilty plea to multiple charges of first-degree murder.
+Gendron was arraigned in Buffalo City Court, a New York State Court.
+Represented by a public defender, Gendron entered a not guilty plea to multiple charges of first-degree murder.
 A felony hearing was scheduled to begin on May 19 in front of a grand jury.
 He was held without bail under suicide watch.
-On the same day, the Attorney General of the United States Merrick Garland confirmed that the United States Department of Justice was investigating the shooting as a hate crime and an act of racially-motivated violent extremism.
+On the same day, the Attorney General of the United States, Merrick Garland, confirmed that the United States Department of Justice was investigating the shooting as a hate crime and as an act of racially motivated violent extremism.

-On May 19, it was announced that he was indicted on the charge of first-degree murder by a grand jury, in a decision that had been handed up the day prior.
+On May 19, it was announced that Gendron was indicted on the charge of first-degree murder by a grand jury in a decision that had been handed up the day prior.
 Gendron briefly appeared in court on May 19.
 On June 1, a grand jury issued a 25-count indictment against Gendron.
 The jury charged him with "one count of domestic terrorism motivated by hate", as well as "10 counts of first-degree murder as a hate crime, 10 counts of second-degree murder as a hate crime, three counts of attempted second-degree murder as a hate crime and one count of second-degree criminal possession of a weapon", according to The Washington Post.
 Gendron was arraigned in Erie County Court on June 2, 2022, and pled not guilty to all 25 charges.

 On June 3, 2022, a filing made on behalf of one of the survivors from the attack sought a court order for the preservation of a number of items in the possession of Gendron's parents.
 The filing sought to preserve, among other things, any of his available cellphones, computers (and web browsing history), travel and school records, video game consoles, and receipts for firearms and ammunition.
 Additionally, the filing requested that his parents be made to provide pretrial depositions in court by July 29.

-On June 15, Gendron was charged with 26 counts of federal hate crimes and also additional gun charges.
-Should he be convicted of any of the more serious federal hate crimes, he faces the possibility of the death penalty.
-If the death penalty is applied, it would only be carried out by the federal government.
+State

 On November 17, Gendron agreed to plead guilty to all state charges.
 On November 28, he pled guilty to fifteen state-level counts: ten counts of first-degree murder, three counts of attempted murder motivated by hate, criminal weapons possession, and domestic terrorism motivated by hate.
-On February 15, 2023, Gendron was denied youthful offender status and received 10 concurrent life sentences, without the possibility of parole.
+On February 15, 2023, Gendron was denied youthful offender status and received 11 life sentences without the possibility of parole plus 90 years.